Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 ![Okta Application page](./images/OKTA.png "OKTA Application page")

 8. Add the **Sign-in redirect URIs**.
-	* For local use while you are developing, add http://{local_domain_name}.
-Example: http://localhost:8080/.
-	* For production use, add the URL where Messenger will initialize after login.
+	* Add full page URL where messenger have to redirect after login.
 9. Add the **Sign-out redirect URIs**.
-	* For local use while you are developing, add http://{local_domain_name}.
-Example: http://localhost:8080/.
-	* For production use, add the appropriate URL.
+	* Add full page URL where messenger have to redirect after logout.
 10. Under **Security**, click **API** > **Trusted Origin** and add your web page origin in the Okta account.
 11. In the **Assignment** section, select the option that best suits your organization and click **Save**.
 This creates the client credentials.
 12. To find the Okta URL, navigate to **Security** > **API** and click **Default**.
 The Okta URL appears in the **Issuer** section.